 Color – Blue, dark blue and black.
 We can identify Water element people by a dark blue hue under their eyes.
 Blue and black foods like forbidden rice, fungus, blueberries, dark berries, black beans also nourish the Water element organs.

-Sound–Groaning.
+Sound – Groaning.
 Gravel tone in the voice…think Cronkite or Kissinger.
-It’s a lack of Yin fluids nourishing the throat, creating a dry, frictioning like sound.
+It’s a lack of Yin fluids nourishing the throat, creating a dry, grating sound created by friction.

 Odor – Rotten and putrid – like the smell of urine.
 Urine is the fluid excretion that is generated under the control of the Winter element organs.

-Kidneys are the Root of Life–Store the Jing (Essence)–This refers to the Kidney’s function of storing the essence which is partly derived from the parents and established at conception.
+Kidneys are the Root of Life–Store the Jing (Essence) – This refers to the Kidney’s function of storing the essence which is partly derived from the parents and established at conception.
 What is Essence?
 You are born with it, baby.
 Essence is the energy derived from the parents at the mom and father at the moment of conception based on their essence.
 Thick and fluid like, essence is stored in the Kidneys as Jing.
-A small portion of essence is required for every function in the body—we call this active part Yuan Qi.
+A small portion of essence is required for every function in the bod – we call this active part Yuan Qi.
 If the parents essence is weak, a child’s Kidneys will also be weak.
 This may manifest as poor bone development, mental retardation, a pigeon-chest, weak back, incontinence, enuresis, loose teeth, or thin hair.

 The entire body and all of the organs of the body need Jing in order to thrive.
 The Kidneys, because they store Jing, bestow the potential for life activity.
 They have therefore a special relationship with the other organs in that they hold the underlying material of each organ’s existence and are the foundation of each organ, the life activity of each organ ultimately depends on the Kidneys Jing and Yuan Qi.